BluDento BLT vs Audioengine B1 Bluetooth Receiver: A Detailed Comparison — Audioengine Skip to Content

 Introduction

-The Companys
+The Companies

 BluDento is a Chinese company that mostly makes Bluetooth receivers.
-While they offer a limited 12/18 month warranty (their website is unclear) the products must be returned to their warehouse.
+While they offer a limited 12/18 month warranty (their website is unclear), the products must be returned to their warehouse.
 Reviews state that their orders can take 15 days for delivery.

-Audioengine is a veteran owned American company founded in 2005.
-All Audioengine products are backed by Audioengine’s industry leading 3-year warranty and US based phone support.
+Audioengine is a veteran-owned American company founded in 2005.
+All Audioengine products are backed by Audioengine’s industry-leading 3-year warranty and US-based phone support.
 Audioengine offers fast free shipping and even takes care of any applicable sales tax.

 Audio Quality and Features

 Signal-to-Noise Ratio, or SNR, is essentially a measure of clarity.
 It tells us how much clearer the music is compared to any background noise in the system.
 The higher the SNR, the less interference you'll have from background noises like hums, hisses, or pops.
 Imagine trying to hear a whisper in a tranquil library versus a bustling café.
-When it comes to bluetooth receivers, these small details impact how every song is played.
+When it comes to Bluetooth receivers, these small details impact how every song is played.

 Connectivity and Versatility

-AptX vs. AptX HD: Understanding the Difference
+AptX HD vs. AptX Adaptive: Understanding the Difference